opsdroid/opsdroid/docs/connectors/matrix.md

 ## Requirements

 To use this connector you will need to have a Matrix account, and login using your Matrix username (mxid) and password.
+The connector supports interacting with end to end encrypted rooms for which it will create a sqlite database to store the encryption keys into, this will be created in the store\_path.
+Currently there is no device verification implemented which means messages will be sent regardless of whether encrypted rooms have users with unverified devices.

 ## Configuration